PradeepKumarRajamanickam/kurinji/README.md

-# Bevy Input Mapper
+# Bevy Input Map
-Input Mapper decouples gameplay code from device specific input api.
+Input Map decouples gameplay code from device specific input api.
 By converting user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
 This improves the overall code quality, by keeping the gameplay code separate from input code.

 ## Usage

 *Add to Cargo.toml dependencies*
 ```
 [dependencies]
-bevy_prototype_input_map = "0.1.1"
+bevy_prototype_input_map = "0.1"
 ```

 *In code*